OasisAlex/cse15l-lab-reports/lab_report_week5.md

 ./technical/plos/pmed.0020278.txt
 ./technical/plos/pmed.0020281.txt
 ```
+### explanation:
-Using the find command -name option to find every files that has the pattern of something.somthing.txt
+Using the find command -name option to find every files that has the pattern of something.somthing.txt.
+It is useful for when you looking for a two level deep files.

+# find -print
+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:164$ find ./technical/government/About_LSC/ -print
 ./technical/government/About_LSC/